leosac/access-control/src/modules/auth/auth-file/auth-file.md

 The module Auth-File is an **authentication backend** module.
 This module is suitable only for a low number of users / cards / groups.
-The whole configuration lives in memory so is where this limitation comes from.
+The whole configuration lives in memory so this is where this limitation comes from.

 Configuration Options {#mod_auth_file_user_config}